scottbrown/junglescout-interview/interview/README.md

 * I probably would break this up into 2 stacks, one for networking and the other for application.
 But for expediency and for ease of cleanup, I put them all into one stack.
 * I'd love to use slim or scratch to build the docker image since it is quite large and could impact CI runtimes (during push), costs (for storage in ECR) or startup times on ECS.
 * Depending on the security need, I would pin the base image used in the docker container to the hash instead of a tag because Docker tags can be overwritten and you might now realize what you are getting.
+* I didn't include SSL termination for the load balancer.
+I would have had to create a DNS record and an ACM certificate, but I was not going to attach it to a domain I have.

 ## Bugs I found

 * ECR has changed their login process from the AWS CLI.
 Their documentation references something that no longer exists in the CLI.
 * Using IAM role paths seems to break the role assumption used by the ECS task scheduler.
 I commented them out and the ECS service started working.
+* ECS requires the use of `AssignPublicIP: ENABLED` in order to pull docker images from anywhere.
+This was not in the CFN docs, but rather in the support docs when you Google the error code produced by ECS.